 • You may enter simultaneously submitted work.
 However, if one of your pieces is accepted for publication anywhere else, please withdraw your entry on Submittable and email us at email@example.com immediately so we know your story is no longer under consideration.
 We are not able to give refunds for contest entries that were accepted for publication elsewhere, so consider your options carefully before entering simultaneously submitted work.

 • We prefer Word documents, but we do accept some other file types (such as PDFs).
 Please do give your piece a title and make sure that title matches the name you enter in the Submittable "title" form.
 (Your title will not be included in the maximum word count).
-For multiple submissions, simply enter one of your stories' titles in the Submittable form.
+For multiple submissions, simply enter one of your essays' titles in the Submittable form.

 • A blind reading of all entries will be conducted by the editorial staff of The Writer.

 • $1,000 and publication in The Writer will be awarded to the winner.

 • Close friends and colleagues (current & former) of The Writer staff and Madavor Media are not eligible to compete.